ARBORproject/arborproject.github.io/CONTRIBUTING.md

 number of contributors.
 In these cases, we encourage project owners to think about ways of subdividing work into multiple projects, or, if necessary, place a notice on the project page that they already have as many contributors as they can handle.

-### Inactive: Completed / Dormant
+### Inactive / Dormant

+If a project never quite gets off the ground, and no one has time to devote to it, please remove any owners, and add a note that it's  **dormant**--and be welcoming to anyone who eventually does have time in the future.

+### Completed

-No project will last forever.
-In some cases, a project will end with a paper or blog; the owners should prominently note that the project has been **completed**.
+A project can be considered completed when all planned experiments are done, the data is analyzed, and the results are written up in a report or publication.
+If a project ends with a paper or blog; the owners should prominently note that the project has been **completed**.
 (As a bonus: suggest future work building on the results, to seed new projects!)
-Similarly, if a project never quite gets off the ground, and no one has time to devote to it, please remove any owners, and add a note that it's  **dormant**--and be welcoming to anyone who eventually does have time in the future.

 ## Authorship and credit